sagarpatel211/S-Lang/README.md

 <!-- EXAMPLES -->
 ## Examples
-- Take a look at the `examples/` directory to get started with using S-Lang!"
+- Take a look at the `examples/` directory to get started with using S-Lang!

 <!-- CONTRIBUTORS -->